stride3d/stride-docs/en/manual/audio/play-a-range-within-an-audio-file.md

 <span class="label label-doc-level">Intermediate</span>
 <span class="label label-doc-audience">Programmer</span>

-You can have Xenko play only certain portions of an audio asset.
-This means, for example, that you can create multiple samples from a single audio asset by specifying different ranges in different [SoundInstance](xref:Xenko.Audio.SoundInstance) objects.
+You can have Stride play only certain portions of an audio asset.
+This means, for example, that you can create multiple samples from a single audio asset by specifying different ranges in different [SoundInstance](xref:Stride.Audio.SoundInstance) objects.

 ![Loop points](media/audio-advanced-features-loop-points.png)